WowImadeIT/v0-isabel/README.md

 This application was developed as a personal project primarily for educational and demonstrative purposes, showcasing the integration of a modern LLM into a web application.
 While it was created with a specific user in mind, the codebase can serve as a learning resource for those interested in similar React and AI API integrations.

-Contributions, bug reports, or suggestions via GitHub Issues are welcome, though active maintenance may vary.

----